API Manager settings

 You can configure the following configuration options on the Advanced tab:

-A configurable transaction timeout that detects slow HTTP attacks (slow header write, slow body write, slow read) and rejects any transaction that keeps the worker threads occupied for an excessive amount of time.
-The default value is 240000 milliseconds.
+Transaction Timeout (ms): A configurable transaction timeout that detects slow HTTP attacks (slow header write, slow body write, slow read) and rejects any transaction that keeps the worker threads occupied for an excessive amount of time.
+Unlike other timeouts, this is not measured with respect to any network transaction, rather it is measured from the start of the API Gateway transaction until the timeout occurs.
+A rejected transaction will run to completion, though it will not return any response to the client, therefore, this value should be set longer than any legitimate traffic.
+The default value is 240,000 milliseconds (4 minutes).

-The maximum number of bytes received in a transaction.
+Max Received Bytes: The maximum number of bytes received in a transaction.
 This is a configurable maximum length for the received data on transactions that API Gateway can handle.
 This setting limits the entire amount of data received over the link, regardless of whether it consists of body, headers, or request line.
-The default value is 10 MB (10485760 bytes).
+The default value is 10 MiB (10,485,760 bytes) and the maximum is 16,384 PiB (18,446,744,073,709,551,615 bytes).

-The maximum number of bytes sent in a transaction.
+Max Sent Bytes: The maximum number of bytes sent in a transaction.
 This is a configurable maximum length for the transmitted data on transactions that API Gateway can handle.
 This setting limits the entire amount of data sent over the link, regardless of whether it consists of body, headers, or request line.
-The default value is 10 MB (10485760 bytes).
+The default value is 10 MiB (10,485,760 bytes) and the maximum is 16,384 PiB (18,446,744,073,709,551,615 bytes).

 32. If there are more than 32 simultaneous SSL sessions, this does not prevent another SSL connection from being established, however no more SSL sessions are cached.
 A cache size of

 0means no cache, and no outbound SSL connections are cached.